OTCExchange/OTCE-CRYPTO-DIRECTORY/README.md

 We understand how hard it is to find the right service provider for your company.
 When you are on a budget, you need to make smart decisions, not costly ones.
 Whether looking for a good crypto service provider, developer, legal counsel, consultant or an adviser; it is imperative to make the right choice the first time.
 Https://otcexchange.biz

+Please take the time to look over our categories / list(s) and if you see a service, site or key person that is NOT listed, please join and add it yourself.